 Pink family (Caryophyllaceae)

-Description: This adventive annual plant is about 3-6" long (rarely up to 12" long), forming multiple unbranched stems at its base.
+Description: This plant is a winter or spring annual that becomes 3-8" long (rarely up to 12" long), forming multiple unbranched stems at its base.
 These stems are erect, or they can sprawl across the ground.
 There are patches of fine white hair along the length of each stem, otherwise it is glabrous.
 The basal leaves are up to 2" long and ½" across, but they are usually closer to half this size.
 The opposite leaves along each stem are about 1" long and ¼" across or a little smaller.
 The basal leaves are oblanceolate and taper to a petiole-like base, while the cauline leaves are oblanceolate, lanceolate, or oblong.
 Both kinds of leaves are glabrous except for their margins, which are smooth and slightly ciliate.
 The foliage of Jagged Chickweed is pale bluish green or greyish green.
 Each stem terminates in a small umbel of 1-8 flowers.
 The flowers of an umbel bloom only one or two at a time, rather than simultaneously.
 Each flower is about ¼" across, consisting of 5 white petals, 5 green sepals, 3-5 stamens, and 5 white styles.
 The petals are somewhat narrow and have jagged tips.
 The sepals are lanceolate or narrowly ovate with membranous margins.
 The blooming period usually occurs during mid-spring and lasts about 2 weeks for a colony of plants, although some colonies bloom during the late spring.
 After the blooming period has been completed, each plant rapidly becomes straw-colored (stramineus) and dried out, forming seed capsules.
 Each capsule is ribbed and cylindrical, open at the top, with 6 small teeth along its upper rim that are curled backward.
 The small seeds are rectangular-oblong and minutely bumpy; they are indented in the middle and along one side.
 This requires at least 10x magnification to see.
 The root system is shallow and fibrous.
 This plant spreads by reseeding itself, occasionally forming large colonies.

 Cultivation: Growth occurs during the spring when temperatures are cool and moisture levels are rather high.
 Full or partial sun and sterile soil with clay, sand, or gravel are preferred.
 Periods of drought are tolerated.
 This plant often flowers and sets seed before lawns are regularly mowed.